Brandon Ayers

 I will then contact you to schedule a date and time for your check ride.

-Please download the App “TurboScan” This is a fantastic app that will automatically capture and crop Images and will be able to put all the documents into one PDF file.
+Please download the App “TurboScan” This is a fantastic app that will automatically capture and crop Images and will be able to put all the documents into one PDF file and email that to me ASAP.

 Click here for -“Sample of Applicant Checkride Documents -Scanned with the Turboscan Phone App” I will then ask for pictures of your Pilots Logbook,Endorsements, Pilots Certificate, Medical, Photo ID, And Aircraft Inspection Sign offs/AD list to review prior to your check ride to ensure there are not any mistakes or issues that would prohibit the check ride to even begin. “its better to catch issues several days before a check ride and have you and your instructor fix them, then to show up the day of the check ride and not be able to start the exam and have to postpone it.”